Periodic points of post-critically algebraic endomorphisms: Periodic cycles outside the critical set

 Let us recall the definition of finite branched covering: \begin{definition} A proper, surjective continuous map $f: Y \rightarrow X$ of complex manifolds of the same dimension is called a \textit{finite branched covering} (or \textit{finite ramified covering}) if there exists an analytic set $D$ of codimension one in $X$ such that the map

 is a covering.
 We say that $f$ is \textit{ramified over $D$} or a \textit{$D$-branched covering}.
 The set $D$ is called the \textit{ramification locus.} \end{definition} We refer to \cite{gunning1990introduction} for more information about the theory of finite branched coverings.
-It is known that endomorphisms $f$ of $\PP^n$ are finite branched covering ramifying over $f(C_f)$; for example, see \cite[Proposition 1.2]{DS08}.
-If $f$ is PCA, the post-critical set $PC(f)$ is the common ramification locus of $f^{\circ j}$ for every $j \ge 1$.